codesidian/Python-MissionChiefBot/README.md

 ___
+## v2
 A new version of this bot has been released which you can find [here](https://github.com/jackbayliss/Mission-Chief-Bot) That however means we'll be focusing more on the newer version, which is around 400% quicker.
 Although any **MAJOR** bugs will still be supported on this version.
-If you're planning to run on either MACOS or Linux I would use this version rather than the newer version for now.
 ___